Gaspard Ulliel: A Very Long Engagement, English-language films and stage debut (2004–2012)

-Ulliel had his first English-speaking role in Peter Greenaway's 2004 film The Tulse Luper Suitcases, Part 2: Vaux to the Sea, where he played a French man named Leon.
+Ulliel had his first English-speaking role in Peter Greenaway's 2004 film The Tulse Luper Suitcases, Part 2: Vaux to the Sea, in which he played a French man named Leon.

-In 2004, he starred in Jean-Pierre Jeunet's World War I drama A Very Long Engagement, co-starring with Audrey Tautou and Marion Cotillard, and won a César Award for Most Promising Actor for his performance as soldier Manech Langonnet, the fiancé of Mathilde, Tautou's character, who disappeared in the trenches in 1917 and whom she refuses to believe is dead and starts investigating what happened to him.
+In 2004 he starred in Jean-Pierre Jeunet's World War I drama A Very Long Engagement, co-starring with Audrey Tautou and Marion Cotillard.
+For this he won a César Award for Most Promising Actor as soldier Manech Langonnet, the fiancé of Tautou's character Mathilde.
+Manech disappears in the trenches in 1917, but Mathilde refuses to believe that he is dead and starts investigating what happened to him.
 That same year, he also starred in Rodolphe Marconi's drama The Last Day, opposite Mélanie Laurent and Nicole Garcia.

-In 2005, Ulliel played Izik in Richard Dembo's World War II drama Nina's House.
+In 2005 Ulliel played Izik in Richard Dembo's World War II drama Nina's House.

-In 2006, he appeared opposite Marianne Faithfull and Elias McConnell in Gus Van Sant's "Le Marais" segment of the anthology film Paris, je t'aime, in which he played Gaspard, a young gay man flirting with a male print shop worker played by McConnell.
+In 2006 he appeared opposite Marianne Faithfull and Elias McConnell in Gus Van Sant's segment ("Le Marais") in the anthology film Paris, je t'aime, in which he played Gaspard, a young gay man flirting with a male print shop worker (McConnell).

-In 2007, Ulliel starred in the title role in the movie Hannibal Rising, his first major English-language film where he portrayed the young Hannibal Lecter.
-That same year, he also played the title role in Laurent Boutonnat's historical film Jacquou le Croquant, based on the 1899 novel by Eugène Le Roy about a peasant who leads a revolt against the Count of Nansac.
+In 2007 Ulliel portrayed the title role of the young Hannibal Lecter in Hannibal Rising, his first major English-language film.
+He also played the title role in Laurent Boutonnat's historical film Jacquou le Croquant, based on the 1899 novel by Eugène Le Roy about a peasant who leads a revolt against the Count of Nansac.